Somatic Massage Therapy in Phoenix

 Bodywork vs. Massage

 The words massage and bodywork are often used interchangeably, and I do the same.
-“Massage” has been convoluted with the term “masseuse,” so I tend to use bodywork to encompass how sessions are in a physical therapy setting, often use energy practices, and are backed by medical massage training.
+I tend to use bodywork to encompass the medical and therapeutic nature and setting of the practice.

-• Bodywork is a broader term.
-It includes massage but also integrates fascia release, subtle touch, craniosacral techniques, energy work, and somatic elements.
-Bodywork pays attention not only to your muscles but also to posture, breath, energy, and how your nervous system responds.
+Bodywork is a broader term.
+It includes massage as well as fascia release, subtle touch, craniosacral techniques, energy work, and somatic elements.
+Bodywork tracks your posture, breath, energy, and how your nervous system responds.